tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 * The `from_json` function accepts a string and constructs it into a packet.
 It is the exact inverse of the `Packet.__str__` function.
 It is able to reconstruct the original packet subclass by using reflection, but this only works if the subclasses are named according to our `ActionPacket` rule.

 ### The protocol
-Create a new file inside your server folder called `protocol.py`.
+Create a new file inside your `server/` folder called `protocol.py`.
 ```python
 import queue
 import packet